As a runner, you’re on your feet a lot. That’s why foot care is so important.

 Moisture-wicking socks will help keep your feet comfortable and will prevent the dreaded blisters.
 Although they might cost a little bit more upfront, your feet will thank you every run that you go on!

 Beyond getting good pairs of socks, you’ll want to ensure that nothing is rubbing the wrong way and causing blisters, especially if you go for a lot of long runs.
 Putting body glide or petroleum jelly on hot spots will keep your feet safe.

-Also, make sure that you take the time to get used to a new pair of running shoes.
+Make sure that you take the time to get used to new running shoes.
 Wear them around the house for a couple of days before taking them for a short run.
 Give your feet time to get used to them to avoid blisters.